irace/irace.github.com/_posts/2018-12-30-how-i-learned-to-read.md

 ## Drowning out the noise

 In the spirit of reading wherever and whenever, it’s often helpful to have something to help you drown out the background noise of your neighborhood coffee shop, or the New York City subway.
 I’ve been using [Brain.fm](https://brain.fm) almost exclusively for the past year but have also used [Noizio](http://noiz.io) a lot in the past.
-They’re both really nice.
+They’re both really good at what they do.

 ## Putting a book cover on my lock screen